Azure-Samples/azure-intelligent-edge-patterns/factory-ai-vision/Readme.md

 - Onnxruntime
 - azure-iot-edge
 page_type: sample solution
-description: "This is a easy to use UI solution showing how to realize a your own machine learning solution concept in a single day without requiring any Machine Learning expertise, run with hardware accleration on edge with retraining loop ."
+description: "This is a easy to use UI solution showing how to realize a your own machine learning solution concept in a single day without requiring any Machine Learning expertise, run with hardware accleration on edge with retraining loop."
 urlFragment: custom-vision-azure-iot
 ---